-Madonna’s Nude Pics From 40 Years Ago Up For Auction, Original Photos, Negatives, & Copyrights Included
+Madonna’s Nude Pics From 40 Years Ago Up For Auction, Original Photos, Negatives, And Copyrights Included

 According to the Daily Mail, Madonna’s nude pics feature the pop star at the Art World Institute of Creative Arts in 1977.
 At the time, the famed singer was still living in Ann Arbor, Michigan where she met the photographer responsible for the images.

-On top of that, the outlet revealed that the items to be auctioned include black-and-white images of the 59-year-old singer-actress when she was still 18 years old with a staring bid ranging from $800 to $1,200 for each photo.
+On top of that, the outlet revealed that the items to be auctioned include black-and-white images of the 59-year-old singer-actress when she was still 18 years old with a starting bid ranging from $800 to $1,200 for each photo.
 Winning bidders will get the original print and the original negative for the snaps, as well as exclusive copyright to use them.

 Unseen nude photos of Madonna https://t.co/HlhRKVEVjl pic.twitter.com/OHLZprKo7W